bennorth/pyawssfn/implementation-notes.md

 Represents the source of an assignment; e.g., in `foo = bar(baz)`, the assignment source is the function call `bar(baz)`.

+## `AssignmentIR`

+Represents an assignment to a single simple variable from a source.

 # Local variables as Step Function state